lhnguyen102/cuTAGI/README.md

 ```
 An example of the use of these code names can be found in [Network Architecture](#network-architecture).
 ## Network Architecture
 The network architecture (`.txt`) is user-specified and stored in the folder `cfg`.
-A basic network architecture file is following
+A basic network architecture file is as follow
 ```
 layers:           # Type of layers
 nodes:            # Number of hidden units
 kernels:          # Kernel size
-strides:          # How each kernel size scan the image
+strides:          # Increment size by which each kernel scans the image
-widths:           # Widths of the images
+widths:           # Width of the images
-heights:          # Heights of the images
+heights:          # Height of the images
-filters:          # Number of filters for
+filters:          # Number of filters
-pads:             # Number of padding
+pads:             # Number of padding around the images
 pad_types:        # Type of paddings
 activations:      # Activation units
 batch_size:       # Number of mini-batches
-sigma_v:          # Observation noise
+sigma_v:          # Observation noise's standard deviation
 ```
 Here is an example of user inputs for the mnist classification [`cfg/mnist_3conv.txt`]()
 ```